Jiayun-Zhang/Hand_keypoint_detector/README.md

 ## Demo
 Next, we need to prepare a video of a dual-arm manipulation task from a first-person perspective, and then convert it into picture frames and put it in a folder.

-After that, modify augments img_folder and out_file, and run the following command to use HaMeR to extract hand keypoints:
+After that, modify augments `img_folder` and `out_file`, and run the following command to use HaMeR to extract hand keypoints:
 ```
 python run.py --img_folder C:/Users/Jiayun/Desktop/hamer/demos_new/take1/rgb --out_file keypoint_all_take1.json --batch_size=48 --full_frame